ftrojahn/typo3-bootstrap/README.md

 3. Clone this repository.
 4. Edit the provisioning configuration located at `configuration.yml` and modify it to your needs.
     - If you want to use automatic update of the VirtualBox guest additions make sure to set `vbguest_auto_update` to `true`.
+    - If you want to try foundation and `start` distribution instead of bootstrap and `introduction` package:
+      - comment the typo3_community_extensions block for `bootstrap+introduction` and
+      - uncomment the block for `foundation+start` distribution
 5. Run `vagrant up` to boot and provision the virtual machine.
 If you have installed the `vagrant-hostmanager` plug-in vagrant will ask you for your password to escalate privileges to modify the `/etc/hosts` file.

 ## How do I get onto the box?